adrienmaloba/www.diagrams.net-source/trust/sla-gsuite.md

 You are responsible for storage and backup of that data, the diagrams.net servers do no have access to your data and cannot provide additional backup.

-JGraph Ltd provides ticketing support for the plugins at our [support desk](https://drawio.atlassian.net/servicedesk/customer/portal/16).
+draw.io Ltd provides ticketing support for the plugins at our [support desk](https://drawio.atlassian.net/servicedesk/customer/portal/16).
 The initial response time (in business hours) to the ticket depends on the severity of the problem:

 | **Level**     | **Response Time**     | **Severity of Issue(s)**        |
 |-----------|-------------------|-----------------------------|